Australian Irish Sign Language

 Australian Irish Sign Language or AISL is a minority sign language in Australia.
 As a Francosign language, it is related to French Sign Language as opposed to Auslan which is a Banzsl language which is related to British Sign Language.
 AISL was brought to Australia from Ireland in 1875 by a group of Dominican nuns (including a Deaf nun) where three schools were established and used AISL as a language of instruction.
 Due to oralist policies, the use of AISL was discontinued as a language of instruction in the early 1950s.
-There are now around 100 signers of this language, most of whom are in their early seventies and onwards, though there may be younger CODAs.
+There are now around 100 signers of this language, most of who are in their early seventies and onwards, though there may be younger CODAs.